monkey-w1n5t0n/www.eli/_pages/useq-start.md

 Hook up a computer to the module, and load this webpage in Chrome browser (or any other browser that has the WebSerial extension).
 You can run code from the embedded editor below.

 ## Connect to uSEQ

 In the editor window, click the   ```connect``` button.
 You will see a list of possible connections. uSEQ is likely to be the one at the top of the list.

+uSEQ uses serial-over-USB.
+If you're connecting to a serial USB device for the first ever time on a Linux or Apple system, you may need to set up some permissions.
+The editor will suggest a link with some information if there's an issue.
+If you're stuck, please ask on the Discord channel.

 {% include useqperform.html params="nosave" %}

+## Firmware update check

+It's good to make sure you have the latest firmware.
+When you connect to the module, it will tell you if there's an update available.
+If so, follow the instructions in the links.

 ## Generate a signal